 Implement a Wood Stove Change-out Program

-EPA estimates that 65 percent of the woodstoves in use in the U.S. are older devices that produce significant pollution and do not burn efficiently.3 Some communities have put in place woodstove change out programs to help communities, especially low-income families, benefit from cleaner air and more efficient heating.
-EPA has guidance to help communities put such program in place.
+EPA estimates that 65 percent of the woodstoves in use in the U.S. are older devices that produce significant pollution and do not burn efficiently.
+Some communities have put in place woodstove change out programs to help communities, especially low-income families, benefit from cleaner air and more efficient heating.
+EPA has guidance to help communities put such programs in place.